 - Cook low and slow.
 Give everything a good stir, then place a lid on top and transfer to the preheated oven.
 Cook for 2½-3 hours, until the lamb is very tender.
 Discard bay leaves.

 - Finish, then serve.
 To the ragu, add 2 Tbsp chopped capers, ⅓ cup halved black olives, ¼ cup heavy cream, 2 Tbsp balsamic vinegar, and the zest and juice of 1 lemon.
 Stir very well, then taste and adjust seasoning as needed.
 Can be served with pasta or over polenta or rice.
-Garnish with fresh basil, if using, and Parmesan, then serve immediately!
+Garnish with fresh basil and Parmesan, then serve immediately!

 - To serve with pappardelle pasta: Heat about 1-2 cups of ragu at a time in a large skillet over medium-high heat.
 When hot, add the cooked pappardelle along with a generous splash (about ¼ cup to start) of reserved pasta cooking water.
 Toss until thoroughly coated, then serve with grated Parmigiano Reggiano and lots of fresh basil.
 Sprinkle with flaky sea salt just before serving.